Fazal-Ashraf-AURORA/ArcadeRacing/README.md

 To play the 3D Racing Game, follow these steps:

-1. Clone or download the game repository from [GitHub](https://github.com/your_username/3d-racing-game).
+1. Download the game from [GoogleDrive].
 2. Navigate to the Build folder.
 3. Launch the game by executing the 3D Racing Game.exe.
 4. For project make sure you have installed unityengine version 2021.3x or later.